rfong/sustenance/food/coop_food.md

 - simmer or instant pot ~30 min

 ### lentil curry
-- saute on low heat in a generous amount of coconut oil: minced garlic, diced onions, julienned ginger, curry powder, turmeric, black pepper
+- saute on low heat in a generous amount of coconut oil: minced garlic, diced onions, julienned ginger, curry powder, turmeric, black pepper, garam masala
 - add 3+ cups red lentils, and broth at a 3:1 ratio. for extra luxury you can sub in coconut cream for some of the liquids.
 - simmer ~30 min, salt to taste
 - top with chopped cilantro and/or tangy yogurt

-## taco bar (choose your own adventure)

-start an amount of rice in the rice cooker, maybe add cilantro/lime

-- bean base: saute onions, add black beans, dash of liquid smoke, [vegan bacon salt](../spices/vegan_bacon_salt.md) maybe
-- gently heat a stack of tortillas til steamy but still soft (~1 minute each) in a pan and store covered to retain heat
-- topping options: chopped cilantro, sour cream, diced red onions, shredded cheese, guacamole, lime wedges, hot sauce

 ## stirfry